jdh8/wbridge5.book/competitive/notrump/README.md

 </dl>

 ### Over 2 of a suit ###
+An adverse suit is a suit known to be held by opponents, *aka* an anchor suit.
+An overcall introduces 0~2 adverse suits.
+For example, Cappelletti 2♣ introduces no adverse suit, natural 2♣ one (♣), Landy 2♣ two (♠, ♥).
+A takeout is deemed suitless as a takeout double.

+The optional double is not changed for artificial overcalls.
+This may be counterintuitive, but Lebensohl already takes care of the overcalled suit.
+It is better to still use the double to find a 4-4 fit.

 <dl>
   <dt>X</dt>
   <dd>Optional double, invitational+, 2~4 cards in the overcalled suit, 3~4 cards in the other suits.</dd>